What is a Cookie?

 Click OK.

 Internet Explorer will now give you a warning before it accepts any cookie.
-The warning will let you accept or refuse the cookie.

 To change the preferences for cookies: